urth-inc/metatell_plugin_template/CustomLeaveButton/README.md

 ### Restrictions

-- Do not use default export. export Component as named export
+- do not use default export. export Component as named export
-- Component name should be `CustomLeaveButton`
+- component name should be `CustomLeaveButton`
 - component should be placed in `src/CustomLeaveButton` directory
   - You can change the directory to update federation config in `/configs/federationConfig.js`